 Sweet Home Chicago

-CCH is managing partner of Sweet Home Chicago, an affordable housing campaign led by 10 community organizations and one labor union.
-The Sweet Home Chicago Coalition drafted a key amendment to the city’s 2011 TIF Purchase Rehab Ordinance.
+CCH is managing partner of Sweet Home Chicago, an affordable housing campaign led by nine community organizations and a labor union.
+The Sweet Home Chicago Coalition proposed and drafted key amendments to Chicago’s TIF Purchase Rehab Ordinance.
 Now, tax-increment financing (TIF) funds can be made available to redevelop apartment buildings for lower-wage households, improving the city’s stock of rental housing.

-In 2014, the 11 members of Sweet Home Chicago are Action NOW, Albany Park Neighborhood Council, Bickerdike Redevelopment Corporation, CCH, Community Renewal Society/Protestants for the Common Good, Jane Addams Senior Caucus, Kenwood Oakland Community Organization (KOCO), Logan Square Neighborhood Association, Organization of the NorthEast (ONE Northside), Service Employees International Union (SEIU) Healthcare Illinois/Indiana, and Southwest Organizing Project (SWOP).
+Sweet Home Chicago is made up of Action NOW, Albany Park Neighborhood Council, Bickerdike Redevelopment, CCH, Community Renewal Society, Jane Addams Senior Caucus, Kenwood Oakland Community Organization (KOCO), Organization of the NorthEast (ONE Northside), Service Employees International Union (SEIU) Healthcare Illinois/Indiana, and Southwest Organizing Project (SWOP).

 Sweet Home Chicago also works with the Cook County Board on development of the new Cook County Land Bank, seeking to restore some of the 55,000 vacant and foreclosed properties countywide.
 Our coalition advocates for the restoration of housing.
-Since 2013, CCH Policy Director Julie Dworkin and SWOP Executive Director Jeff Bartow worked on the land bank advisory committee during fall 2012.
-Julie now serves on the Land Bank Board of Directors.
+Since 2013, CCH Policy Director Julie Dworkin serves on the land bank’s Board of Directors.

-CCH also joined several Sweet Home partners to enact Keep Chicago Renting.
-Led by the Albany Park Neighborhood Council, we worked two years to pass a city ordinance that allows tenants to pay rent and stay housed after a lender has foreclosed on a building owner.
-Effective September 2013, lenders that move to evict rent-paying tenants are required to pay each household $10,600 for relocation costs.
+CCH also joined several Sweet Home partners in 2013 to enact Keep Chicago Renting.
+Led by Albany Park Neighborhood Council, we worked two years to pass a city ordinance that allows tenants to pay rent and stay housed after a lender has foreclosed on a building owner.
+Effective in September 2013, lenders that move to evict rent-paying tenants are required to pay each household $10,600 for relocation costs.

-More about the TIF Vacant Building Rehab Ordinance:
+More about Sweet Home Chicago’s TIF Purchase Rehab Ordinance: